citp/privacy-policy-historical/a/at/atl/atlanta.net.md

-> *The following text is extracted and transformed from the atlanta.net privacy policy that was archived on 2007-05-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070524061541id_/http%3A//www.atlanta.net/ACVB/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the atlanta.net privacy policy that was archived on 2010-06-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100626063800id_/http%3A//www.atlanta.net/ACVB/privacy.html) for the most accurate reproduction.*

-# Atlanta.net - The Official Travel Portal of Atlanta
+# Atlanta.net - ACVB Privacy Policy

 The Atlanta Convention and Visitors Bureau ("ACVB") respects the privacy and confidentiality of individuals who visit the ACVB web site located at www.atlanta.net.
 The ACVB maintains this Privacy Policy to help you understand the commitment of ACVB to safeguard the privacy of the information you provide to the ACVB on the ACVB Website.
 This Privacy Policy outlines the information which ACVB will collect from you on the ACVB Website and how ACVB will use that information.

 Collection of Your Personal Information by ACVB